oclipa/reactjs-cheat-sheet/README.md

 *reducers/auth.js*

-* Resets the Redux store to its initial state.
+* Resets the Redux store to its initial state (i.e. sets token to null)

 ```jsx
 ...etc...